How to Manage Learner Progress with the Continue Block in Rise 360

 No matter the type of content you’re wrangling, having a few e-learning tricks up your sleeve never hurts!
-One of my favorite tricks for avoiding information overload is to use the Continue block in Rise.
+One of my favorite tricks for avoiding information overload is to use the Continue block in Rise 360.
 This feature is handy when I need to manage my learners’ progress and tackle bits of information one piece at a time.
 I use the Continue block for chunking content, scaffolding information to gradually build understanding and proficiency, and for giving learners much-needed brain breaks to process what they’ve learned before they move ahead.
 All of these can lead to better comprehension, retention, and recall on the job.

-So let’s take a closer look at the power of the Continue block in Rise.
-First, I’ll show you how it looks and feels to your learners, then I’ll show you how to set it up in your Rise courses and give you some practical pointers for using it in your courses.
+So let’s take a closer look at the power of the Continue block in Rise 360.
+First, I’ll show you how it looks and feels to your learners, then I’ll show you how to set it up—along with some practical pointers—for using it in your Rise 360 courses.

 How the Continue block works

 The following short video gives you a peek into how your learners will experience the Continue block in a Rise 360 course.

 How to add a Continue block in Rise 360

 Now that you’ve seen how it works, let’s take a look at how to set it up.
 Click the video below for a quick demo of the steps.